 Whatever is right for you, there's a group out there.
 And if there's not?
 Maybe you could start your own!
 Or ask a local doula or lactation professional for ideas of groups in the area or online.
 But, know that you don't have to do this alone.
 The village might not be automatically built-in so much anymore.
 We might have to seek it out, but man, it's worth it!!

-Get your FREE Postpartum Guide: 11 Things You WANT to Know About Postpartum
+Get your FREE Postpartum Guide: 11 Things No One Talks About Postpartum